-The market for electromobility has grown rapidly, with about 2,1 millions of cars sold in 2018.
-What are the drivers and how green are e-cars really.
+The market for electromobility has continued to grow rapidly, with around 3 million cars sold in 2020.
+But what are the drivers and how green are e-cars really?

 Porsche Taycan, insights into the Porsche production 4.0.
 Source: Porsche

-The market for electric cars has grown by 2018% in 70.
-Where does the rapid increase come from?
+The market for electric mobility and electric cars in particular grew by around 2020% in 38.
+But where does the persistent increase come from?

 Electromobility in an international comparison